Our Penrith Lawyers Office

 As Western Sydney’s leading law firm, and in-line with the ongoing and rapid growth of the region, Coleman Greig Lawyers’ Penrith office is now able to offer a wide selection of services to businesses and individuals requiring legal representation and/or advice within the Penrith area.

-The current range of legal services available at our Penrith offices are:
+The current range of legal services available at our Penrith offices is:

 Commercial Client Services

 Centrally located within the city’s retail and business district, Coleman Greig Lawyers’ Penrith offices are easily accessible via public transport for clients within the Nepean, Blue Mountains and Greater Western Sydney regions.
-Our offices are conveniently located within a five minute walk of the Penrith Court House, and are a similarly short stroll from Penrith station.
+Our offices are conveniently located right next to Penrith Station and opposite Penrith Westfield.

 - Penrith NSW 2750